hafizaina/100-days-of-code/log.md

 **Link(s) to work**

-### Day 8: May 8, 2017 - Strong/Weak References
+### Day 8: May 8, 2017 - Strong/Weak References and Refernce Cycles

 **Today's Progress**: Unfortunately, I took another hiatus, but I am back at it, which is all that matters at this point.
 After a refresher on optionals, I started off reading about Automatic Reference Counting (ARC).
 Swift uses ARC to track and manage your app's memory usage.
 ARC automatically frees up the memory used by class instances when those instances are no longer needed.
 This basically performs a similar function as the garbage collectors in Java and C#.
 To make sure instances in use do not disappear (aka are deleted from memory), ARC tracks how many properties, constants, and vairables are currently referring to each class instance.
-ARC will not deallocate an instance as long as atleast one active reference to that instance still exists.
+ARC will not deallocate an instance as long as atleast one active strong reference to that instance still exists.

 Whenever you assign a class instance to a property, constant, or variable, that property, constant, or variable makes a strong reference to the instance.
-Thee reference is called a “strong” reference because it keeps a firm hold on that instance, and does not allow it to be deallocated as long as that strong reference remains.
+The reference is called a “strong” reference because it keeps a firm hold on that instance, and does not allow it to be deallocated as long as that strong reference remains.

 Knowing this, it appears that memory leaks occur when references to objects are not properly deallocated and objects continue to persist in memory well after they are no longer needed.
 This causes objects to crowd up the memory and ultimately results in a memory leak.